My name is Melissa Wei-Tsing Inouye.

 I am a professor at BYU Hawaii.
 My main research interests include gender, race, religion, and political issues in media and cultural studies.
 I have two daughters: one is a junior at the University of Pittsburgh, and another in high school.
 My husband, Ethan Yorgason, is a cultural geographer and also keen on Mormon studies.

-My name is Thomas Murphy.
+My name is David Morris.